 The texts and histories of the Classical era have been instrumental in the development of the modern world.
 The Classics A Level is a rewarding and stimulating course that provides new insight into the foundational texts of the western canon.
 FUTURE ACADEMIC AND CAREER PATHWAYS The rich and varied lessons will encourage candidates to develop the critical and evaluative skills, which will enable them to go on to Higher Education to study a range of courses.
+The rich and varied lessons will encourage candidates to develop the critical and evaluative skills, which will enable them to go on to Higher Education to study a range of courses.
+In particular, the subject works well as a facilitator for English Literature, History, or Philosophy courses.
 COURSE CONTENT Students will be studying the OCR syllabus.
-Component I: The World of the Hero A study of Homer's Odyssey and Virgil's Aeneid Component 2: Culture and the Arts: The Invention of the Barbarian A study of an aspect of the cultural life of the ancient world Component 3: Beliefs and Ideas: Politics of the Late Republic A study of an aspect of classical thought ASSESSMENT
+Component I: The World of the Hero A study of Homer's Odyssey and Virgil's Aeneid Component 2: Culture and the Arts: The Invention of the Barbarian A study of an aspect of the cultural life of the ancient world Component 3: Beliefs and Ideas: Politics of the Late Republic A study of an aspect of classical thought

-Assessment is through three terminal exams: The World of the Hero (40%) Culture and the Arts (30%) Beliefs and Ideas (30%) EXTRACURRICULAR OPPORTUNITIES External lecture sessions provided by leading subject experts in the field.
+ASSESSMENT Assessment is through three terminal exams: The World of the Hero (40%) Culture and the Arts (30%) Beliefs and Ideas (30%) EXTRACURRICULAR OPPORTUNITIES • External lecture sessions provided by leading subject experts in the field.
 COURSE REQUIREMENTS Minimum of grade 5 in both GCSE English Literature and English Language.
 A good GCSE grade in History is useful but not required.